DrPeuks/Connect4-3d/README.md

 # Connect4-3d
-A 3d connect 4 game written in python
+A 3d Connect 4 game written in Python using Panda3D